 Being a virtual assistant can work quite well as a digital nomad.
 Provided you’re organized and know your way around standard computer software, you’ve pretty much got all the skills needed to work in this industry.

-Unsurprisingly, a virtual assistant does everything a normal assistant does, just online.
-This includes managing a person’s daily tasks, bookkeeping, managing social media, customer service, help in marketing, and general admin.
+Unsurprisingly, a virtual assistant does everything a regular assistant does, just online.
+This includes managing a person’s daily tasks, bookkeeping, managing social media, customer service, help with marketing, and general admin.

 You could do this for a company or a single person depending on how much time you have.